Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Estimating local variation in the PSD

 The non-stationarity in the detector noise can be attributed to various factors of known or unknown origin.
-There are different non-stationary noise models considered in the literature \citep{PhysRevD.101.042003, hebbal2019bayesian, Edy2021}.
-A few examples are: \begin{itemize} \item \textbf{local fluctuations in the detector noise due to non stationary component:} It might be the case that there is some non-stationary component in the overall noise.
+Different non-stationary noise models are considered in the literature \citep{PhysRevD.101.042003, hebbal2019bayesian, Edy2021}.
+A few examples are: \begin{itemize} \item \textit{local fluctuations in the detector noise due to non-stationary component:} It might be the case that there is some non-stationary component in the overall noise.
 This can be modelled as follows: $n(t) = An_1(t) + B(t) n_2(t)$ \citep{Edy2021}.
-Here the first component $n_1(t)$ is stationary Gaussian noise and second component $n_2(t)$ represents noise of unknown origin with a time-dependent component $B(t)$.
-A special case of above is when the noise is Gaussian but the overall amplitude varies as a function of time such that $n(t) = (1+B(t))A_0n_1(t)$. \item \textbf{A shift in the overall PSD:} There are times when detector goes out of lock and comes back online but with overall noise floor raised above the reference PSD and slowly comes back to the more stable configuration. \end{itemize}
+Here, the first component $n_1(t)$ is stationary Gaussian noise with normalization constant A, and the second component $n_2(t)$ represents noise of unknown origin with a time-dependent component $B(t)$.
+A special case of the above is when the noise is Gaussian, but the overall amplitude varies as a function of time such that $n(t) = (1+B(t))A_0n_1(t)$, where $A_0$ is a constant. \item \textit{A shift in the overall \ac{psd}:} At times, the detector may go offline (out of science mode) and then return to operation, but the overall \ac{psd} does not stabilize.
+Even during uninterrupted observation runs, fluctuations in the detector's \ac{psd} can be observed.
+The overall variation in the \ac{psd} can be modeled as a constant multiplied by the reference \ac{psd}.
+Over time, it gradually returns to a more stable configuration resembling the original reference \ac{psd}.
+This type of local fluctuations of $\sim\mathcal{O}(10)$ seconds can be found in the non-stationary chunks considered in the study of \citep{Mozzon2020}.
+A specific instance of this is when the general `noise floor' of the \ac{psd} is elevated and then settles back to the original \ac{psd}.
+Mathematically, this situation represents a special case of non-stationary noise described in the previous section, with a specific form of the function $B(t)$. \end{itemize}